St John Berchmans College: History

 In 1814, the Jesuits returned to Belgium and opened the French-speaking St Michael's College 19 years later in the Chapel Church area of the city.
 In 1905, the expanding population forced the Jesuits to not only expand the college but to also look for a location for a new college.
 In 1905, the college on the Rue des Ursulines/Ursulinenstraat was renamed as St John Berchmans College and the new college in the Etterbeek part of the city became St Michael's College.
 In 1912, the Church of St. John Berchmans was opened next to St Michael's College.

 Starting in the late 1930s, a shift in language was made which would result in St John Berchmans College teaching in Dutch and English and the French-speaking section of the college being transferred to St Michael's College.
 The two separate colleges still exist today, each teaching in their respective language.

-Notable former students
+Notable former pupils

-Former students of the college include:
+Former pupils of the college include: